-It is essential to have at least a yearly analysis of your inventory turnover ratio and direct your operations accordingly.
+Inventory Turnover Ratio is one of the important metrics that tell a business of its performance.
+You need to have at least a yearly analysis of your inventory turnover ratio and direct your operations accordingly.

 Inventory turnover ratio is the rate at which inventory is ‘turned’ or sold by a company.
 It shows the company’s ability to convert its inventory into cash.

 One of the most important factors determining the success of a business is its efficiency in inventory management.
-The entire inventory that lies piled up in a warehouse is worth the storage and many other costs that the seller has to pay.
+Inventory that lies piled up in a warehouse costs money that you have to bear the brunt of and pay for.
 So, the faster the inventory is sold out, the better.

 How to calculate inventory turnover ratio?